johnigor/Contact-Register/README.md

 <br />
 <br />

-2. On the contacts page, all records can be organized by six types of orders (Id, Name, Cellphone, Enterprise Name, State and Register Date) as DataTable makes this feature available.
+2. On the contacts page, all records can be organized by six types of orders (id, name, cellphone, company name, state and registration date) as DataTable makes this feature available.
 - On the same page you can choose the option to register a new contact, or edit/delete an existing contact.
 - If you are adding a new contact, there are mandatory fields to fill in.
 <br />